 Avoid Deep Vein Thrombosis

 Deep vein Thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body, usually in your legs.
 Deep vein thrombosis can cause leg pain or swelling, but also can occur with no symptoms.
 For travelers, this can happen on long haul trips where you are not moving.
 Dr. Sonpal recommends moving around the cabin to get the blood flowing in your legs when traveling by train or plane.
 If driving, take a break at a rest stop and walk around.
-Compression socks are also another option to prevent DVT.
+Womens/mens compression socks are also another option to prevent DVT.

 Don’t Get Nauseous

 People can experience motion sickness on virtually any mode of transportation.
 To combat this, Dr. Sonpal suggests Dramamine Non-Drowsy Naturals, Dramamine’s first non-drowsy formulation.
 It contains the clinically tested ginger dosage required for preventing and treating motion sickness.
 Other sources of ginger, including candies, gums, or ginger ale, may not contain a full clinical dose.
 For someone who is already experiencing nausea while traveling, it is a good idea to keep Emetrol on hand which is an over the counter nausea medication that does not cause drowsiness.